sobolevn/wakatime-zsh-plugin/README.md

 I guess we have all been in a situation when all our work in centered on some process happing in our terminal, not IDE.

 `wakatime-zsh-plugin` solves this part.
 Now your time will be gently saved.
+We save time-per-project.
+And how much time each command took.

+If you are not inside the project, we will create a virtual `Terminal` project.

 ## Installation